Immersion-Analytics/immersion-analytics-web-ext/README.md

 Learn how our patented Dimensional Engine™ enables you to absorb up to 18 dimensions simultaneously: https://www.immersionanalytics.com/products-technology/dimensional-engine/

 # This Repository
-This github repository is intended for software vendors (ISVs) as a sample of how easy it is to incorporate immersive computing as part of the native workflow of existing software, all from familiar languages such as JavaScript or .NET.
+This github repository is intended for software vendors (ISVs) as a sample of how easy it is to incorporate immersive computing as part of the native workflow of existing software, all from familiar languages & frameworks such as JavaScript or .NET.
 ISVs can learn more here: https://www.immersionanalytics.com/solutions/software-vendors/